-The following SLA field can be used to trigger a notification when the status effecting the SLA of an incident changes.
-If the SLA is breached, we have configured the field such that an email is sent to the owner's supervisor.
+The following SLA field can be used to trigger a notification when the status affecting the SLA of an incident changes.
+In this example, if the SLA is breached an email is sent to the owner's supervisor.

 Troubleshooting Conflicts with Custom Incident Fields

 When trying to download a content update, you may receive the following message: